-Decision making and group planning takes up the most part of the game which is why I like it so much, being able to converse with your friends and work together is a great change from competitive gaming.
+Decision making and group planning take up the most part of the game, which is why I like it so much.
+Being able to converse with your friends and work together is a great change from competitive gaming.

-Though I cannot think of any other games to directly compare it to, there is one more version of the game, Forbidden Desert, and a soon to be released version called Forbidden Sky, both of which look to have a slightly different slant to the base game.
+Though I cannot think of any other games to directly compare it to, there are alternate versions of the game, Forbidden Desert, and Forbidden Sky, both of which look to have a slightly different slant to the base game.
 We would probably buy both of these games in the future.

 Editors note: This blog was originally published on September 17th, 2018.
 Updated on October 26th, 2021 to improve the information available.